wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/securityrx.md

     the token "manually" since there is no need to handle redirects in this case.

-![ASP.NET Web Application][08]
+![ASP.NET Web Site][08]

 Refer to the following resources to implement this scenario:

 -   [How To: Configure Google as an Identity Provider](http://msdn.microsoft.com/zh-cn/library/gg185976.aspx)
 -   [How To: Configure Facebook as an Identity Provider](http://msdn.microsoft.com/zh-cn/library/gg185919.aspx)
 -   [How To: Configure Yahoo! as an Identity Provider](http://msdn.microsoft.com/zh-cn/library/gg185977.aspx)
--   [ASP.NET Web App To REST WCF Service Delegation Using Shared SWT Token](http://code.msdn.microsoft.com/ASPNET-Web-App-To-REST-WCF-b2b95f82)
+-   [ASP.NET Web Site To REST WCF Service Delegation Using Shared SWT Token](http://code.msdn.microsoft.com/ASPNET-Web-App-To-REST-WCF-b2b95f82)

 ###Role-Based Access Control (RBAC) In Claims-Aware Applications and Services